Duality between atomic configurations and Bloch states in twistronic materials: One-dimensional model

-The real-space bands near $E_1$ in the LDoS of tBLMS are absent in tBLG.
-To explain why these two systems share some features but differ in other important ways, we consider a simple 1D model consisting of two chains of single-atom unit cells with a starting lattice parameter of $L = 1$.
-The mismatch is introduced by changing the lattice spacing of one layer to $\lambda L$, for some $\lambda$ value close to $1$ as shown in in Fig. \ref{fig:3_1d_model}(a).
-For the single-layer electronic structure we use only a nearest-neighbor hopping of $T_0 = 1$ eV, while for two atoms in different layers separated by a distance $d$, the interlayer coupling is chosen to be
+To investigate the nature of twistronic phenomena, we consider a simple 1D model consisting of two chains of single-atom unit cells with a starting lattice parameter of $L = 1$.
+The mismatch is introduced by changing the lattice spacing of one layer to $(1 - \Theta) L$, for a small $\Theta$ value as shown in Fig. \ref{fig:1d_overview}(a). $\Theta$ encodes a lattice mismatch between the chains, and is the 1D equivalent to the twist angle.
+Although we focus on twisted structures in the case of 2D bilayers, moir\'e superlattices generated by a small lattice mismatch show similar phenomena.

-with all parameters in the same energy unit (eV).
-The exact form of $T(d)$ is not very important; it is chosen to mimic the features of the \textit{ab-initio} interlayer coupling found earlier in BLG and BLMS\cite{Fang2015, Fang2016}.
-The real-space LDoS for this model with $\lambda = 100/92$ and different values for the interlayer coupling amplitude $T_1$ is shown in Fig. \ref{fig:3_1d_model}.
-We compute the LDoS here via the conventional method: diagonalizing a periodic supercell with $6$ samples in the 1D Brillioun zone.
-Dispersionless modes appear for $T_1 > 0$, and the smooth band-like features appear for $T_1 > 2 T_0$ (the representative cases $T_1 = T_0$ and $T_1 = 3T_0$ are shown).